The Humble Path to Remembering Your Self

 We will chant three times the words of the Kol Nidrei, listen to the unique songs and prayers of that powerful night, and carve out multiple windows for meditation and introspection.

-Yom Kippur Day will start with a shortened morning service that will include Torah chanting, deepening conversations, our favorite High Holiday songs and prayers, and blessing one another.
-Early afternoon will transition to the study of the Book of Jonah, our Yizkor and Neilah service will meet us early evening, and all will be interspersed by meditation sessions, one of which dedicated to healing.
+Yom Kippur, Thursday, September 16th, 10:30AM – 7PM, will start with a shortened morning service that will include Torah chanting, deepening conversations, our favorite High Holy Days songs and prayers, and sharing the Priestly Blessing with one another.
+Early afternoon will transition to the study of the Book of Jonah, our Yizkor and Neilah services will meet us early evening, and all will be interspersed by three meditation sessions, one of which will be dedicated to healing.

 You must login to the member portal to receive member discounts and access to Early Bird Registration!